apohl79/audiogridder/README.md

 # Compatibility

-- Server: OSX 64bit 10.7+, Windows 7+
+- Server: macOS 10.7+, Windows 7+
-- Plugin: OSX 64bit 10.11+, Windows 7+, Linux 64bit
+- Plugin: macOS 10.11+, Windows 7+, Linux 64bit
-- The server supports AudioUnit (OSX only) and VST2/VST3 plugins
+- The server supports AudioUnit (macOS only) and VST2/VST3 plugins
-- The plugin is available as AudioUnit (OSX only) and VST2/VST3
+- The plugin is available as AudioUnit (macOS only) and VST2/VST3
 - Tested DAWs: Cubase 10 Pro, Logic Pro X, Reaper, Ableton Live
-- ProTools is reportedly working via Blue Cat's PatchWork
+- ProTools is reportedly working via wrapper plugins that can host non AAX plugins within ProTools

 # Reporting of Bugs/Issues